 Asset

-Link URL/link title: Add a URL to create a link below the asset.
+Add a URL to create a link below the asset.
 You can customize the link's display text with a title.

 Carousel

 Carousel content will pull all assets from a selected folder and present each one across a single template block in five-second intervals.
 Users can manually cycle through these images with navigational arrows.
-To set up a carousel:
+Note: since Carousels use original assets, only web-ready image formats (JPG, PNG) can be displayed in the browser.

 - Type the desired folder name into the input block.
+Only one folder is accepted, but assets located in child folders will also be displayed in the carousel.

 - Content will automatically appear according to the template block sizing it is inserted into.
 Once your folder has been selected, the page's preview will be updated and the carousel will appear in your portal.